 If my husband has one great food love it’s Chocolate Chip Cookies.
 He likes to say that he used to not eat dessert before we were married.
 While that may be true to some extent his love of cookies far predates his love for me.
 As a result I have baked endless batches of Chocolate Chip Cookies including my absolute favourites right here.
 However, there is one thing that always gets to me and that is the sheer amount a standard recipe makes!
-The yield is usually a few dozen cookies depending on how big you make them.
+The yield is usually a 4 dozen cookies or so depending on how big you make them.
 The reality is that cookies aren’t one of those desserts that keep well.
 By day three they get a little sorry looking and lose some of that richness.
 In that case the rational thing to do becomes to try and eat as many as possible by Day Two.

-This One Dozen Chocolate Chip Cookies recipe comes together so quickly thanks to the half melted butter and a quick stir.
+This Small Batch Chocolate Chip Cookies recipe comes together so quickly thanks to the half melted butter and a quick stir.
 I adapted it from one of my favourite bakers Alice Medrich and baking the cookie on the dull side of the foil is one of her genius tips.
 It gives the cookie that delicate outer crunch and a deeper caramel flavour.
 In the interest of better flavour I do always rest the dough for at least two hours before baking because the dough benefits so very much from resting.

 You will see that I put a note about sugars in the recipe.
 Think for a second before choosing your ideal ratio!
 A softer cookie lover should choose a ratio of 1/2 cup brown sugar to 1/4 cup white sugar and someone looking for a crunchier cookie should go the other way.
 For that chewy balance it is 1/4 cup + 2 tbsp of each.
 Another trick?
 Bake your cookies just until the centres are set.
 This will give a chewier cookie.